-- Combat Command "A" of the 5th Armored Division was ordered to cross the Mayenne river between Château-Gontier-sur-Mayenne and Laval and block the two main roads which run into Laval from the South and southeast then to get ready to advance further to the East on Corps order.
+- Combat Command "A" of the 5th Armored Division was ordered to cross the Mayenne river between Château-Gontier-Mayenne and Laval and block the two main roads which run into Laval from the south and southeast then to get ready to advance to the east on Corps order.

-- 90th Infantry Division was ordered to cross the Mayenne river and establish roadblocks at Forêt de Bourgon - Marcilly-la-Ville - Saint-Fraimbault-de-Prières, then move South along the 3rd Army boundary and resume movement to the East on Corps Order).
+- 90th Infantry Division was ordered to cross the Mayenne river and establish roadblocks at Forêt de Bourgon - Marcilly-la-Ville - Saint-Fraimbault-de-Prières, then move south along the 3rd Army boundary and resume movement to the east on Corps order.

 On its way to Laval, 313th Infantry Regiment was still motorized with the following attachments:

-719th Tank Battalion.
+- 719th Tank Battalion.

-613th Tank Destroyer Battalion.
+- 613th Tank Destroyer Battalion.

-904th Field Artillery Battalion.
+- 904th Filed Artillery Battalion.

-79th Division Reconnaissance Troop.
+- 79th Division Reconnaissance Troop.

-“E" and "D" Companies of the 2nd Battalion of the 749th Tank Battalion.
+- "E" and "D" Companies of the 2nd Battalion of the 749th Tank Battalion.

-One platoon of the 813th Tank Destroyer Battalion.
+- One platoon of the 813th Tank Destroyer Battalion.

 All of them were stopped for three hours at La Croixille.
-The vanguard of the Combat Team was searching for German guns which were firing in the vicinity.
+The vanguard of the combat team was searching for German guns which were firing in the vicinity.
 Two 20mm Antiaircraft guns, one 37mm Antiaircraft gun and two 88mm Antitank guns with fifty German soldiers were silenced out and taken as prisoners.
 At La Lande, regiment was forced to leave once again the trucks, as German opposition was too heavy and the vanguard could not deal with it by itself.

-While the vanguard was fighting against tanks, artillery fire and mortar fire, 1st Battalion has taken position on the East side of the highway leading to Laval and overcame the German forces.
+While the vanguard was fighting against tanks, artillery fire and mortar fire, 1st Battalion has taken position on the east side of the highway leading to Laval and overcame the German forces.
 By midnight, 313th Infantry Regiment reached a position approximately 1,86 Miles north of Laval spending the last hours of darkness in patrolling, to discover if bridges were still intact.
 During patrolling, some boys captured German soldiers and interrogated them.
 One of them said that the main German forces have withdrawn behind the Mayenne river.

 Crossing of the Mayenne River

-At 0700 hours on August 6th, the final drive toward Mayenne River began with 1st Battalion on the left, 2nd Battalion on the right and the 3rd echeloned on the right rear of the 2nd.
+At 0700am on August 6th, the final drive toward Mayenne River began with 1st Battalion on the left, 2nd Battalion on the right and the 3rd echeloned on the right rear of the 2nd.
 The remaining resistance was silenced out without troubles and 1st plus 2nd Battalions were able to move on the Mayenne River bank.

-Laval was freed by 1800 hours.
+Laval was freed by 0600pm.
 Orders were received informing 313th Infantry Regiment to cross the river.

-313th Infantry Regiment in Laval - ©Footage CombatReels.com
+313th Infantry Regiment in Laval - ©CombatReels.com

 While American troops were fighting Germans, Free French Forces were also fighting them.
 When they learned Americans will use the dam to cross the river, some members of the resistance opened the sluice gates to allow it to be used as a foot bridge.

-(Note: Men of the Regiment were surprised that one bridge was still intact.)
+Note: Men of the regiment were surprised that one bridge was still intact.

 The dam and one bridge would not be enough to make the crossing, so a second foot bridge was created South of the dam.
-At 1800 hours, 2nd Battalion used the dam to cross the Mayenne River, and during the evening 1st and 3rd Battalions crossed the river by using the two-foot bridges.
+At 0600pm, 2nd Battalion used the dam to cross the Mayenne River, and during the evening 1st and 3rd Battalions crossed the river by using the two-foot bridges.

 Let's take Le Mans